Judith Herzfeld: Contributions to chemical education

+Books for the general reader

+Herzfeld has also sought to share information beyond scholarly journals and academic volumes.
+During her decade at Harvard Medical School, her outreach impulse inspired "Sense & Sensibility in Childbirth: A Guide to Supportive Obstetrical Care" (1985), seeking to help women identify, secure and navigate optimal maternity care.
+More recently, her interdisciplinary teaching at Brandeis University motivated "Choice, Compulsion, Consequences ...
+Doubting Free Will & Embracing Determinism"(2026).
+With a discussion that ranges from theology, the sciences, and everyday experience, to philosophy and the law, the book addresses the implications of determinism for enforcing social order, enjoying meaning in life, and securing a healthy polity.

 Biography

 The first born of young German-Jewish refugees, Herzfeld received her primary and secondary education in New York City public schools, supplemented by the resources of the city's public libraries, parks and museums, and by the Girl Scouts of the USA.
-(She is a firm believer in the power of well-run public institutions.)
 She first became attracted to the sciences in an accelerated and enriched junior high school program mounted by the city in response to Sputnik, began research during her last summer in high school (with Murray Goodman at the then Brooklyn Polytechnic Institute), and won the First Army Prize at the National Science Fair during her senior year.

-She received her university education at Barnard College of Columbia University (bachelor's in chemistry 1967, advisor Bernice Segal), MIT (doctorate in chemical physics 1972, departmental advisor Robert Silbey, thesis advisor H. Eugene Stanley) and the Kennedy School of Government at Harvard University (master's in public policy 1973).
+She received her university education at Barnard College of Columbia University (bachelor's in chemistry 1967, advisor Bernice Segal), MIT (doctorate in chemical physics 1972, departmental advisor Robert J. Silbey, thesis advisor H. Eugene Stanley) and the Kennedy School of Government at Harvard University (master's in public policy 1973).
 She began her independent work as a tenure track assistant professor of chemistry at Amherst College in 1973, the first woman appointed to the faculty in the natural sciences at the then still all-male college.
 A year later she resigned to marry MIT scientist Robert Griffin.

 Moving back to Boston, she took a position at Harvard Medical School, first as a member of the Biophysical Laboratory (led by Arthur K. Solomon) and then as a member of the Department of Physiology and Biophysics.
 There she represented her colleagues on the Faculty Council, served on the Faculty Docket Committee, and chaired the Joint Committee on the Status of Women of the Harvard Schools of Medicine, Dental Medicine and Public Health.
 Her two daughters were born during those years.
-In 1985 she moved to the Department of Chemistry at Brandeis University where her service has included two terms as a faculty senator, one term as the department chair (the first woman in that role in the physical sciences), and four terms as a faculty representative to the board of trustees.
+In 1985 she moved to the Department of Chemistry at Brandeis University where her service included two terms as a faculty senator, one term as the department chair (the first woman in that role in the physical sciences), and four terms as a faculty representative to the board of trustees.

-Family

-Herzfeld is married to Robert Guy Griffin and they have two daughters, Sarah R. Griffin and Rachel H. Griffin.